ITSpecialist111/HASS-AI-Orchestrator/ai-orchestrator/README.md

-# 🤖 AI Orchestrator (Phase 6)
+# � AI Orchestrator

-**The "Jarvis" for your Home Assistant.**
+**The Autonomous AI Automation Engine for Home Assistant.**

-AI Orchestrator is a local, privacy-focused autonomous system that intelligently manages your smart home using multiple specialized AI agents.
-It moves beyond simple "if-this-then-that" automation to intent-based AI decision making.
+AI Orchestrator transforms your smart home from a collection of static "if-this-then-that" scripts into a dynamic, thinking ecosystem.
+It deploys autonomous AI agents that reason about your home's state, understand your intent, and execute actions intelligently using a built-in Model Context Protocol (MCP) toolset.

-**Version**: v0.8.35
+**Version**: v0.8.52

 ## 🌟 Key Features

-### 1. Universal Agents (v2) 🧠
+### 1. Dynamic Agent Reasoning 🧠
-Creating an agent is as simple as writing a job description.
-You don't need to code python scripts or complex YAML automations.
+Move beyond rigid YAML automations.
+Create agents with simple natural language job descriptions.

--   **Natural Language Instructions**: "Monitor the baby's room.
-If it gets too cold, turn on the heater."
+-   **Natural Language Instructions**: "Keep the living room cozy.
+If it's movie time (dim lights, TV on), ensure the temperature is comfortable."
--   **Dynamic Entity Discovery**: You don't even need to tell the agent *which* heater.
-It will scan your Home Assistant, find relevant devices (prioritizing Climate, Lights, Switches, and Locks), and choose the correct one automatically.
--   **Anti-Hallucination**: The system strictly prevents agents from inventing non-existent devices.
+-   **Smart Context Awareness**: Agents automatically discover relevant devices and services.
+They know *what* is available in your home.

+-   **RAG Knowledge Base**: Feed your agents manuals, documentation, or specific facts so they make informed decisions (e.g., "Don't turn off the heater if the pump is running").

-### 2. Model Context Protocol (MCP) Server 🛠️
+### 2. Internal MCP Tool Engine 🛠️
-Agents interact with your home safely through a standardized tool layer.
-Available tools include:
--   `set_temperature` / `set_hvac_mode`: Advanced climate control (with safeguards).
--   `turn_on_light` / `set_brightness`: Smart lighting management.
--   `lock_door`: Secure access control.
--   `log`: Agents keep a "diary" of their observations and decisions.
--   `call_ha_service`: Generic fallback for any other Home Assistant service.
+The system features a purpose-built **Model Context Protocol (MCP) Server** responsible for safely executing agent decisions.
+This is the bridge between the AI's "brain" and Home Assistant's "hands".
+-   It strictly maps AI intent to valid Home Assistant Service calls (`climate.set_temperature`, `light.turn_on`, etc.).
+-   It validates parameters to prevent hallucinations or unsafe actions (e.g., preventing extreme temperature settings).
+-   It logs every action for transparency.

 ### 3. "Minority Report" Dashboard 🖥️
 -   **Live Decision Stream**: Watch your agents think in real-time.
 See *why* they made a decision.